CURRENT GENERAL AWARENESS MISCELLANEOUS

 Indian-American Sathwik Karnik wins the National Geographic Bee.

-May 24: Ecuador’s hugely popular leftist President Rafael Correa takes office for a third term.
+Ecuador’s hugely popular leftist President Rafael Correa takes office for a third term.

 The European Union lifts arms embargo against Syrian rebels.